Azure-Samples/azure-search-openai-demo/docs/deploy_private.md

 # Deploying with private access

+⚠️ This feature is not yet compatible with Azure Container Apps, so you will need to [deploy to Azure App Service](./azure_app_service.md) instead.

 If you want to disable public access when deploying the Chat App, you can do so by setting `azd` environment values.

 ## Before you begin